piprees/quickstart/README.md

 advanced future cases, and make re-using components and working collaboratively a breeze.

-We get amazing SEO thanks to NextJS's handling of SSR, secure-by-design authentication from next-auth, fully typed and tested components and pages, the option of multilanguage (and at the least, re-usable text strings), self-updating and self-documenting component stories with
+We get amazing SEO thanks to Next.js's handling of SSR, secure-by-design authentication from next-auth, fully typed and tested components and pages, the option of multilanguage (and at the least, re-usable text strings), self-updating and self-documenting component stories with